 Thanks for visiting the home of Drive-ins in Australia.
 The Cinema & Theatre Historical Society have recently published a special,edition magazine on Hoyts to celebrate its 100 Years; Hoyts 100: The Legacy of Arthur Russell.
 What does a dentist have to do with Hoyts and drive-ins in Australia?
 Buy a copy from the CATHS site CATHS site and you can find out.
 The first few print runs have sold out so don't miss out on your copy

 I do appreciate your updates even if I don't always immediately get around to making the changes on the site.
-The Tors Drive-in in Charters Towers QLD has added another screen to make it a twin, if you are in this part of the world be sure to visit this classic drive-in theatre.

 I am always interested in buying old film collections in 8mm, Super 8, 9.5mm, 16mm and 35mm.
 I also collect Film Weekly Annuals and Motion Picture Catalogs from the US.
 Let me know what you have email